NikhilPappu/nikhilpappu.github.io/_pages/personal.md

 <h3>Fiction</h3>

 <p>Nothing captures my imagination like a fantasy world with its own
-history, politics, magic systems, etc. There are few who can craft one as well as Brandon Sanderson.
+history, politics, magic systems, etc. In my opinion, there are few who could pull one off as well as Brandon Sanderson.
 </p>